exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

-# Exasol Monitoring Service FAQ
+# Exasol Cloud Monitoring FAQ

 ## Background

-Exasol's Monitoring Service is a platform hosted and managed by Exasol which allows us to receive data about the performance and stability of your databases.
+Exasol's Cloud Monitoring is a platform hosted and managed by Exasol which allows us to receive data about the performance and stability of your databases.
 This data is then used to provide better and faster support.
-For customers with Platinum Support, connection to the Monitoring Service is required for 24/7 alerting and incident management.
+For customers with Platinum Support, connection to the Monitoring is required for 24/7 alerting and incident management.

-Connection to the Monitoring Service gives you the following benefits:
+Connection to Exasol's Cloud Monitoring gives you the following benefits:
 1. Faster problem identification as support is able to view a subset of logs before they are sent to Exasol
 2. Better performance analysis by Exasol experts using pre-defined Grafana dashboards based on best practices
 3. A quarterly Usage Report as a PDF with an insight into your database usage and any potential findings that require action.